ContainerSSH/containerssh.github.io/docs/getting-started/authserver.md

 }
 ```

-> **Note:** Earlier versions of ContainerSSH used the `user` field instead of `username`.
-While the `user` field still
-> exists it is considered deprecated and will be removed in a future version.

 The public key is provided in the SSH wire format in base64 encoding.

-Both endpoints need to respond with the following JSON:
+Your server will need to respond with the following JSON:

 ```json
 {